The museum of tomorrow: the London Museum transformation

 Fundamental to developing an energy efficient services solution was the thermal performance of the buildings’ historic façades.
 At the project’s outset, the teams worked to enhance the thermal performance of the existing envelope by adding insulation and double glazing where possible.
 Fritting was also applied to some glazing elements to help control solar gains.

-Beneath this historic envelope will be the museum’s 8,000m2 of permanent gallery spaces and 1,500m2 of temporary exhibition spaces, alongside extensive storage, research and education areas.
+Beneath this historic envelope will be the museum’s permanent gallery spaces and temporary exhibition spaces, alongside extensive storage, research and education areas.

 Arup’s servicing strategy has been to work with the fabric of the buildings to help deliver the environment needed for the various spaces with the minimum amount of energy.